faulhat/xerxeslang/README.md

 # xerxeslang
 A simple programming language I made back when I was a freshman in HS

-It uses Lisp notation but its similarities with normal Lisp dialects pretty much end there.
+It uses Polish notation but its similarities with normal Lisp dialects pretty much end there.
+It is an interpreted language.

-Some documentation:
 You can compile the code using:
 ```
 mkdir bin # If it's not already there